ExaESM-WP4/Containers-for-Scientific-Computing/05_singularity.md

 ## Singularity build: Stumbling blocks

 * installing Singularity requires a Linux machine and involves compiling the Singularity code base
-* debugging, building and executing Singularity containers is only natively possible on Linux machines
+* debugging, building and executing Singularity containers is only natively possible on Linux architecture
 * building Singularity containers requires root privileges and is therefore not possible on shared machines

 ```